 The holiday season can be a costly time of year for many Americans.
-Jennifer McDermott, finder.com’s consumer advocate, says there are plenty of ways to avoid going into debt in the name of gratitude:
+Rachel Dix, finder.com’s consumer advocate, says there are plenty of ways to avoid going into debt in the name of gratitude:

 “Whether you’re hosting, traveling or just bringing a dish for Thanksgiving, chances are this time of year brings with it expenses outside of your everyday budget.
 Set yourself a special seasonal budget that covers everything you need to buy.
 If it looks like you may go into debt to accommodate it, see where you can create some savings.